-Having just raised their Series A to continue innovating the Diversity, Equity & Inclusion space through data and AI technology, Diversio are fast becoming leaders in the diversity and inclusion space.
+Having just raised its Series A to continue innovating in equality, diversity, and inclusion (EDI) using data and AI technology, Diversio is fast becoming a leader in the space.

-Our Growth Lead, Lara sat down with Diversio founder, Laura McGee to discuss how they use data to solve a human problem, typical scenarios for clients and the shifting balance between VCs and founders.
+Lara Pawade sat down with Diversio founder, Laura McGee, to discuss how they use data to solve a human problem, typical scenarios for clients and the shifting balance between VCs and founders.

 It would be great to hear about your career journey in your own words.

 I started my career as a lawyer.
-I practised corporate law for about five minutes and realized it wasn’t for me.
-So I jumped over into consulting and worked at McKinsey for a few years.
-A big part of my work there was diversity and inclusion, working with our enterprise clients but also with governments to leverage diversity for growth.
+I practised corporate law and quickly realised it wasn’t for me.
+So, I jumped over into consulting and worked at McKinsey for a few years.
+A big part of my work there was diversity and inclusion, working with our enterprise clients, but also with governments to leverage diversity for growth.

-We discovered a whole bunch of problems around preventing this platform from being implemented.
+We discovered a lot of problems around preventing this platform being implemented.
 For example, employees are often nervous to share really honest feedback.

-The idea was could we effectively make that process better and more effective?
+The idea was: could we effectively make that process better and more effective?
 Technology and artificial intelligence could play a big role here.
-So building on what I had learned at McKinsey and then partnering up with my product-oriented COO, who has a background in products, we built Diversio.
+So, building on what I had learned at McKinsey and then partnering up with my product-oriented chief operation officer (COO), who has a background in products, and we built Diversio.

 How long ago was that?

 About three-and-a-half years ago.
-So I left McKinsey on International Women’s Day in 2018.
+I left McKinsey on International Women’s Day in 2018.

-With data-driven diversity & inclusion, how do you consider more difficult concepts?
+With data-driven diversity and inclusion, how do you consider more difficult concepts?
 How do you integrate something very human with data?

 That was one of the biggest perceived problems from CEOs.
 Culture, belonging and feelings – how do you quantify that?
-People felt it’s too amorphous, too fluffy; there’s no way we could put metrics around something like inclusion.
-And our view is, is that’s simply not true.
-There’s a way to quantify experience and you can use those metrics to identify what problems people in your organization are facing.
+People felt it’s too amorphous, too fluffy: there’s no way we could put metrics around something like inclusion.
+And our view is that it’s simply not true.
+There’s a way to quantify experience and you can use those metrics to identify what problems people in your organisation are facing.

-Our second step: we partnered with a university to develop an NLP algorithm (natural language processing algorithm) that analyses free text from employees, which can quantify their experience.
+Our second step: we partnered with a university to develop an NLP (natural language processing) algorithm that analyses free text from employees, which can quantify their experience.

-We have about 29 “inclusion pain points”, such as systemic racism, pay equity, toxic culture, recourse, et cetera.
-We run the algorithm against employee feedback, which keeps them completely anonymous.
-Then we show the employer what pain points are being felt within the workplace.
+We have about 29 ‘inclusion pain points’, such as systemic racism, pay equity, toxic culture, and recourse.
+We run the algorithm against employee feedback, which keeps it completely anonymous.
+Then, we show the employer what pain points are being felt within the workplace.

 What have been your biggest learnings from Diversio?

-The most interesting thing, from my perspective: every client looks at their scorecard and has an aha moment – like a light bulb moment!
+The most interesting thing from my perspective is that every client looks at their scorecard and has an aha moment – like a light bulb moment!
 There’s never been a client who looked at their scorecard and said, “Okay, I knew exactly what was coming.”
 Everyone’s surprised.
-And some of the biggest light bulb moments are often around employees that maybe aren’t in the spotlight, but are struggling and need more support.
+And some of the biggest light bulb moments are often around employees that possibly aren’t in the spotlight, but are struggling and need more support.

 Definitely.
-I think when we talk about EDI, the conversation tends to be based on gender and race, but there are so many different types of exclusion.
-Disabilities, both visible and non-visible are so typically overlooked.
+When we talk about EDI, the conversation tends to be based on gender and race, but there are so many different types of exclusion.
+Disabilities, both visible and invisible are so typically overlooked.

 Yeah.
 That’s right.

-The process is typically is simple.
-We run a very short survey, around 4 mins, where we collect data from employees on their experience.
+The process is typically simple.
+We run a very short survey, around four minutes, where we collect data from employees on their experience.

-Typically, it’s all employees to get the best kind of data set.
-Once that survey has been deployed and we get enough data, we close it.
-And we run our NLP algorithm, which surfaces those opportunities and generates a client’s dashboard.
+Typically, it’s from all employees to get the best data set.
+Once that survey has been deployed and we have enough data, we close it.
+Then we run our natural language processing (NLP) algorithm, which surfaces those opportunities and generates a client’s dashboard.

-That’s the online portal where they can go to see their results.
-And it takes them through the story.
+That’s the online portal where they can see their results and it takes them through the story.
 It helps them see what they can do better and what they’re doing wrong.

 The most important piece is our recommendation engine.
 They get their custom recommendations of programs and policies that are most likely to improve their numbers and improve the experience.

 Once that dashboard has been created, one of our specialists takes the client through the story, helping them to co-create an action plan.
-And then it’s all about implementing and executing new programs and then redeploying about six-twelve months later to see what metrics have gone up, what metrics have gone down, what’s working, what’s not.
+And then it’s all about implementing and executing new programs and then redeploying about six to twelve months later to see what metrics have gone up, what metrics have gone down, what’s working and what’s not.

 Is there something in particular that always comes up?

-You know, what’s so interesting?
-Our product is extremely targeted; every department gets its own action plan.
-And I would almost say the one thing that I’m always sure of is that there’s no consistent problem across the business; different departments will develop their own cultures and biases.
-So setting one diversity and inclusion program across a very large company is doomed to fail.
+Our product is extremely targeted and every department gets its own action plan.
+I would say the one thing that I’m always sure of is that there’s no consistent problem across the business.
+Different departments will develop their own cultures and biases.
+So, setting one diversity and inclusion program across a very large company is doomed to fail.

-Where do you think those differences coming from?
+Where do you think those differences are coming from?

 Much of this is people-dependent.
-The tone from the top gets set at different levels of the top.
-You have your sales leader, your IT leader, your HR leader, at some point coming in and building a team in their image, which perpetuates a culture.
-Companies are not monolithic; it’s human nature.
+The tone from the top gets set at different levels.
+You have your sales leader, your IT leader and your HR leader, all at some point coming in and building a team in their image, which perpetuates a culture.
+Companies are not monolithic, it’s human nature.

-Is it possible to standardize a culture across a large company?
+Is it possible to standardise a culture across a large company?

 I think that’s what we’re trying to do.
 The goal for each department is 10/10 for every demographic on every metric.
 The idea is for everyone to want all employees of all backgrounds and all genders to feel that there’s enough flexibility to manage their work and their home care obligations.
 We want that to be true of every department.